stealth/crash/README.md

 `-P` which specifies the local port it has to bind to before doing active connect.
 Without `-H` it will listen for incoming connects.
 If `-w` is used it forks itself as **[nfsd]** and tries to wrap around its `pid` to be somewhere around the system daemons.
+As `-w` is overwriting main()'s `argv` array, it must appear last in the option list, otherwise option processing will not work correctly.

 For testing, when you did `make keys` (next section), you can just run